petermartigny/Advanced-Machine-Learning/Project/README.md

 # Course Project

-## Study of different NLP approach to word embedding using Deep Learning
+## Study of different NLP approaches to word embedding using Deep Learning